“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 GM: “Ask,” Celia’s grandmother replies.

 GM: “I am unfamiliar with your mother’s present living situation.
-I would be inclined to suspect further cowardice and poor personal choices on her part, as well as refusal to seek help from family members.”
+I would be inclined to suspect further cowardice and poor personal choices on her part, as well as refusal to seek help.”

 Celia: “Oh.
 Well.
 Good.
 I thought you were going to tell me she had to pay him child support or something.”